-As the side event of the Slovenian Presidency of the Council 2021, this conference will be a high-level event on food policy that is organised in Ljubljana between two partner projects, The Science & Technology in childhood Obesity Policy (STOP) and Joint Action Best Practices in Nutrition (JA Best-ReMaP).
-The conference will support the translation of research knowledge to support policy decision-making.
-It will leverage the projects’ innovative and complementary approaches to curb the rise in child and adolescent obesity.
+As the side event of the Slovenian Presidency of the Council 2021, this online conference was a high-level event on food policy organised between two partner projects, The Science & Technology in childhood Obesity Policy (STOP) and Joint Action Best Practices in Nutrition (JA Best-ReMaP).
+The conference’s goal was to support the translation of research knowledge to support policy decision-making and leverage the projects’ innovative and complementary approaches to curb the rise in child and adolescent obesity.

 The content of this website represents the views of the author only and is his/her sole responsibility; it cannot be considered to reflect the views of the European Commission and/or the Consumers, Health, Agriculture and Food Executive Agency (CHAFEA) or any other body of the European Union.
 The European Commission and the Agency do not accept any responsibility for use that may be made of the information it contains.